 A recreation of an authentic studio environment where visitors can experience what it was like to be present at one of Dylan’s historic recording sessions.

-A screening room showcases Dylan-related scripted films, documentaries and concert performances, including never-before-seen material unearthed from the archive.
+The Darby Family Screening Room showcases Dylan-related scripted films, documentaries and concert performances, including never-before-seen material unearthed from the archive.
+The room also serves as a space for special events where visiting filmmakers can screen and discuss their work.

 The Columbia Records Gallery, provides an in-depth look at the creation, performance and production of timeless Dylan songs such as “Like a Rolling Stone,” “Tangled Up in Blue” and “Chimes of Freedom.”